What is SUNOSI?

-SUNOSI does not treat the cause of obstructive sleep apnea or take the place of your CPAP.
+SUNOSI does not treat the cause of OSA or take the place of your CPAP.
+It is important that you continue to use these treatments as prescribed by your healthcare provider

-SUNOSI was not shown to cause symptoms of withdrawal or dependence in clinical studies.
+SUNOSI was not shown to cause symptoms of withdrawal or dependence in clinical studies following sudden stoppage of the drug

 Do not take SUNOSI if you are taking, or have stopped taking within the past 14 days, a medicine used to treat depression called a monoamine oxidase inhibitor (MAOI).